Unstructured-IO/unstructured-api/README.md

   | jq -C . | less -R
 ```

-#### PDF Processing Mode
-The `pdf_processing_mode` parameter can be `parallel` or `serial` (the default).
-In `serial` mode, a pdf will be processed one page at a time.
-In `parallel` mode, each page will be asynchronously sent to our hosted api.
-As we work to optimize the `hi_res` strategy, this is a quick way to get faster processing of pdfs.
-Note that this mode is currently hardcoded to send documents to api.unstructured.io.

 #### Coordinates

 When elements are extracted from PDFs or images, it may be useful to get their bounding boxes as well.
 Set the `coordinates` parameter to `true` to add this field to the elements in the response.